 Mailchimp:

-According to the research, personalization, segmentation, and timing can drastically raise the open and click rates.
+According to research, personalization, segmentation, and timing can significantly increase open and click rates.
 Mailchimp’s extensive test surface makes it more convenient to implement these results if your team has the time to come up with clear experiments.

 Mailchimp includes:

-These functionalities are usually more significant for worldwide lists or those who send large volumes.
+These features are usually more important for worldwide lists or for those who send large volumes.
 In the case of local or smaller lists, well-defined value propositions and great subject line selections are still the main factors that enhance performance.

 To take the tests really value out of the tests of either tool: